drbean/edit/tsailin/2019APBR_english_proofing.md

 vendors, and suppliers (Carayannis, Sindakis, and Walter 2015; Wang and Chen 2020; Zott and Amit 2010).

-By the growth of contract manufacturing, contract manufacturers have a strong desire to upgrade their business for catching more market value from the existing market (Hobday 1998).
-With the reposition of value proposition in the production network, contract manufacturers have to reconfigure their innovation practices when they are transiting the business model (Matthyssens, Vandenbempt, and Weyns 2009; Kuo and Minshall 2010; Wang and Wu 2012).
-Therefore, to understand the configuration of innovation practices in the business models of OEM, ODM, OBM could provide practical instructions to guide the reinventing of the business model of contract manufacturers.
-Furthermore, examining the reconfiguration of innovation practices in the transition also could give suggestions to new entrants for catching up on the new business model.
+In the course of growth in contract manufacturing, contract manufacturers develop a strong desire to upgrade their businesses and catch more market value from the existing market (Hobday 1998).
+With the repositioning of their value propositions in the production network, contract manufacturers have to reconfigure their innovation practices when they are making changes to their business models (Matthyssens, Vandenbempt, and Weyns 2009; Kuo and Minshall 2010; Wang and Wu 2012).
+Therefore, understanding the different configurations of innovation practices in the OEM, ODM, and OBM business models could provide practical guidance to contract manufacturers seeking reinvention of their models.
+Furthermore, examining the reconfiguration of innovation practices in the transitions between models also could constitute instructions to new entrants on catching up in the new business model.

 This study focuses on Taiwanese manufacturing sectors as the subject